 1 cup Sour Cream

-Generously season the beef chuck roast with dill weed, salt and pepper.
-Truth is, I don't measure the amount of dill weed.
+Generously season the beef chuck roast with dill weed, salt, and pepper.
+Truth is, I don’t measure the amount of dill weed.
 I just eyeball it.
+For extra depth of flavor, you can also sear/brown the beef in hot oil first.
+Worth the extra effort but if you’re in a hurry, it’s optional.
 Place the seasoned beef in the slow cooker.
 Add the water and vinegar.
 Cook on low for about 7-8 hours or until roast is tender.
 I usually crank up the slow cooker to high for the first hour and then turn it to low for the rest of the time.
 This is to speed up the simmering process a bit.

 Remove the cooked roast from the slow cooker and transfer it into an oven-proof dish.
 Cover with foil.
 While I am doing the sour cream gravy I usually place the roast in the oven (250F) to keep it warm.